obverter/lede-homework-7/README.md

 ## About The Project
 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

+This is a homework set from The Lede Program 2022.
+Lots of data cleaning, at which I am not the best.

+But how do we get better...?

+We struggle and head to Stack Overflow, of course.

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `obverter`, `lede-homework-7`, `obverter`, `BenTylerElliott`, `obverter.com`, `ben`, `Lede Homework 7`, `Data Forever Unclean...
 For Now` -->